Visit our keyboard shortcuts docs for details

 The mating season (rut) generally occurs from early September to mid-October.
 Elk gather in mixed herds—many females and calves, with a few bulls nearby.
 Bulls bugle to announce their availability and fitness to females and to warn and challenge other bulls.
 When answered, bulls move toward one another and sometimes engage in battle for access to the cows.
 They crash their antlers together, push each other intensely, and wrestle for dominance.
 While loud and extremely strenuous, fights rarely cause serious injury.
 The weaker bull ultimately gives up and wanders off.

 Calves are born in May and June.
 They are brown with white spots and have little scent, providing them with good camouflage from predators.
-They can walk within an hour of birth, but they spend much of their first week to ten days bedded down between nursing.
-Soon after they begin grazing with their mothers, and join a herd of other cows and calves.
-Up to ⅔ of each year’s calves may be killed by predators.
+They can walk within an hour of birth, but they spend much of their first week to 10 days bedded down between nursing sessions.
+Soon after, they begin grazing with their mothers, and join a herd of other cows and calves.
+Up to two-thirds of each year’s calves may be killed by predators.
 Elk calves are food for black and grizzly bears, wolves, coyotes, cougars, and golden eagles.
 Female elk can live 17–18 years.
 Rare individuals may live 22 years.

 The high elevation grasslands of the park provide summer habitat for 10,000–20,000 elk.
-However, less than 5,000 elk spend winter in the park.
+However, fewer than 4,000 elk spend winter in the park.
 Climate is an important factor affecting the size and distribution of elk herds.
 Many ungulates migrate to increase their access to high-quality food.
 They prefer to feed on young plants, which are the most nutritious.
-In winter, colder temperatures and snowfall decrease the amount of forage that grows, and decrease the amount of forage that is accessible to wildlife.
+In winter, colder temperatures and snowfall decrease the amount of forage that grows, which means less forage is accessible to wildlife.
 This forces elk to migrate to areas where forage is more available.
 The timing and routes of Northern Yellowstone elk migration closely follow the areas of seasonal vegetation growth and changes in snow depth.
 After winters with high snowpack, elk delay migration.
 In years with lower snowpack and earlier vegetation green-up, elk migrate earlier.

 Elk on the Northern Range

 After decades of debate over whether this range was overgrazed by too many elk, public concern has shifted to the herd’s small size.
 The winter count, which was approximately 17,000 when wolf reintroduction began in 1995, fell below 10,000 in 2003.
 It fluctuated between 6,000 and 7,000 as the wolf population on the park’s northern range declined from 94 in 2007 to 50 by the end of 2015.
 The elk count dropped to 3,915 in early 2013, the lowest since culling ended in the park in the 1960s.
-However, a March 2016 helicopter survey counted and classified 6,913 elk on the Northern Range, suggesting changes in population trends.
+However, the January 2018 aerial survey counted 7,579 elk on the northern range, including elk that reside both inside YNP and just north of the park but still on winter range.
+This count was 29% higher than the 2017 survey results of 5,349 elk, and was 48% higher than the 2013 low.
+In 2019, interagency biologists counted 5,800 elk.
+While these raw counts do not account for factors known to influence number of elk counted (e.g., snow cover, group size, sightability of elk across habitat types), these recent trends in minimum count estimates suggest herd size has stabilized or is even increasing.
 Decreased numbers have been attributed to large carnivore recovery (wolves, cougars, bears), hunter harvest, and drought-related effects on pregnancy and survival.
 The State of Montana has reduced the permits issued for this herd so that hunting of females now has little impact on population size.

-There are some indications that elk–wolf interactions are contributing to a release of willows and other woody vegetation from the effects of herbivory on the northern range.
-Wolves have altered elk behavior that influences group sizes, habitat selection, movements, distribution, and vigilance; while the proportion of browsed aspen, cottonwood, and willow leaders has decreased in some areas during recent years, and cottonwood and willow heights have increased significantly.
-Others argue that lower elk densities over the last two decades—resulting from the combined effects of predators (wolves, cougars, bears), human hunters, and weather—has necessarily altered the impact of elk browsing.
-Research is underway to determine the relative effects of climate, hydrology, carnivore predation/avoidance, and herbivory on these woody species.
+There are some indications that elk–carnivore interactions are contributing to a release of willows and other woody vegetation from the effects of herbivory on the northern range.
+Carnivores play some role in altering elk behavior, group size, habitat selection, movements, and distribution; while the proportion of browsed aspen, cottonwood, and willow leaders has decreased in some areas during recent years, and cottonwood and willow heights have increased significantly.
+Others argue that lower elk densities over the past two decades—resulting from the combined effects of predators (wolves, cougars, bears), human hunters, and weather—has necessarily altered the impact of elk browsing.
+Research is under way to determine the relative effects of climate, hydrology, carnivore predation/avoidance, and herbivory on these woody species.

 Elk in the Interior